karekoho/json/README.md

 make
 make install
 ```
-The single dot after `cmake` refers to the location of the CMakeLists.txt.
+The single dot after `cmake` refers to the location of the `CMakeLists.txt`

 Thus if you are two directories below the root of the repo,